futurice/symptomradar/README.md

 For more information, and related legalese, see our [privacy information](https://www.oiretutka.fi/tietosuojalauseke.html) (currently only in Finnish).

-## Abuse detection

-The system includes a privacy-preserving abuse detection/scoring system, which works as follows:

-- When a request comes in, we grab its source IP, its `User-Agent` and `X-Forwarded-For`, and call that its "fingerprint"
-- Immediately after, we put those values through a one-way hash function, with a secret pepper included, so it can't be reversed
-- For each such hashed fingerprint key/value pair, we upsert an item in DynamoDB, e.g. `"2020-03-31T10Z/source_ip/6NehvvOtv6bGjk7FTtutfcozHqX478AVLV1EbcpmV+g=" => 3`
-- This means this IP has been seen 3 times within the hour-long time bucket at `2020-03-31T10:xx:yy`
-- Each key has a TTL value set up in DynamoDB, so they expire 24 hours after last being written (so the DB doesn't balloon forever)
-- We then calculate an "abuse score" for the incoming request, by simply tallying these values over the past 24 hours; e.g. `{ source_ip: 2, user_agent: 5, forwarded_for: -1 }` means we've seen this same IP 2 times during the past 24 hours, the `User-Agent` 5 times, and the `-1` is a special value meaning we didn't get an `X-Forwarded-For` value for this request (so it's pointless to score how common it's recently been)
-- This abuse score is stored along with the response
-- Later, this score can be used to assess the credibility of each response, during the data dump generation phase

 ## Architecture

 The diagram below depicts the major architectural components of the project, and their key technologies.